openbridge/ob_hacky_slack/README.md

 # Requirements

+First, you need to get yourself a Slack account.
+Go to the Slack webite: https://slack.com/

+Second, you need create an incoming webhook.
+Go here to learn how: https://api.slack.com/incoming-webhooks

+As a result going through those two steps, you should get the following:

+## Slack API Tokens

+ You need to make sure that your Slack token is set as a system variable <code>${SLACK_TOKEN}</code> or you can pass it to Hacky Slack via <code> -k "whatever-you-get-from-slack"</code>.
+You can also hard code it into <code>slack.sh</code> as <code>TOKEN="whatever-you-get-from-slack"</code>

+## Slack API Webhook Endpoint

+ Hacky Slack will default to the Slack API endpoint URL <code>https://hooks.slack.com/services/</code>.
+However, if you want to use a different one simply pass it via <code> -w "https://whatever.slack.com/provides/"</code>

- Hack Slack should run in most modern Linux environments.
-It has been tested in a CentOS 7 Docker container and Mac OS X.
+## Hacky Slack should run in most modern Linux environments.
+It has been tested in a CentOS 7 Docker container and Mac OS X. However, you will need to make sure a few things are setup in your environment:

-## cURL
+#### cURL

 Hacky Slack requires cURL (https://curl.haxx.se).
 Most systems have it installed.
 However, if you are running Hacky Slack in Docker cURL may not be installed.

-## Slack API Tokens

- You need to make sure that your Slack token is set as a system variable <code>${SLACK_TOKEN}</code> or you can pass it to Hacky Slack via <code> -k "12329210-391-0391-039210931AASC"</code>.
-You can also hard code it into <code>slack.sh</code> as <code>TOKEN="12329210-391-0391-039210931AASC"</code>

-## Slack API Webhook Endpoint

- Hacky Slack will default to the Slack API endpoint URL <code>https://hooks.slack.com/services/</code>.
-However, if you want to use a different one simply pass it via <code> -w "https://foo.slack.com/bar/"</code>

 # Installation